zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 >
 > But in practice, few people will participate in such a martial arts academy for long, and it's not true that a martial arts academy lacking that level of rigor makes _no_ progress in discovering and teaching useful things to its students.

-This comment is striking in that, although it appears to take the form of a sharp critique of the Socratic method, on a close reading, there isn't obviously anything here for Socrates or me to disagree with: in accordance with Aumann's agreement theorem and Meletus's guideline #5, our beliefs seem to be converging.
+This comment is striking in that, although it appears to take the form of a sharp critique of the Socratic method, on a close reading, there isn't obviously anything here for Socrates or me to disagree with: in accordance with [the agreement theorem](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem) and Meletus's guideline #5, our beliefs seem to be converging.

 To wit: Meletus's complaint about the Socratic method is not that it fails to achieve its aims, but that it's unpopular ("few people will participate").
 Well, sure.
 Socrates's students aren't trying to be popular; we're trying to converge on the best martial arts practices.